liferay/liferay-docs/developer/appdev/articles/03-service-builder/03-creating-o-r-map/99-migrating-a-service-builder-module-from-spring-di-to-osgi-ds.markdown

 ## Step 3: Resolve Any Circular Dependencies

 Circular dependencies occur in a module if two or more of its DS services refer to each another (either directly or indirectly).
-A direct reference in a module occurs, for example, when service `A` in the module references service `B` in the module, and `B` references `A`.
+A direct reference occurs, for example, when service `A` references service `B`, and `B` references `A`.
 Here's what the service components might look like:

 `AImpl.java`: